-First of all don't be too worried about the future of men's tennis being dominated by 7 foot giants, pushing powerful serves past their opponents to win matches, I can't see this happening, read on and I will tell you why.
+First of all, don't be too worried about the future of men's tennis is dominated by 7-foot giants, pushing powerful serves past their opponents to win matches, I can't see this happening, read on and I will tell you why.

 Compared to the averages of the top 100 players, these four players fall pretty close to each other.
 So, are they the perfect build?
 The statistics would say so, 3 out of the 4 have the potential to be the greatest player ever and the other one already is.